akap97/ethereum_blockchat/README.md

 # ethereum_blockchat

-## A decentralized chatroom based on ethereum.
+## A decentralized secure messaging solution based on ethereum.

 ## Technologies used: